7 Things To Know About Getting Used To Life After Divorce

 In relationship lingo, it’s getting used to life after divorce or a breakup.

-Whether or not you want(ed) your divorce, your new life is going to be filled with change.
+Whether or not you want(ed) your divorce, your new life will be filled with change.

 Some will frighten you.
 Some will excite you.
 Some will baffle you.
 Some will exhaust you.